UW-GCRL/PLSR_trait_models_evaluation/README.md

 leaf trait estimation: lessons from a comprehensive analysis with a novel global dataset, New Phytologist, 2024 (https://doi.org/10.1111/nph.19807).
 ```
-* The dataset will shortly be archived to a Zenodo repository (DOI forthcoming).

 ## Contact
 ```